JamesMcFall/WatchTower-CraftCMS/README.md

 ### Logging Extra Debugging Info

-If you want to include more information
+If you want to include more information, like dumping an API response or supplying an object that triggered your WatchTower call, you can include it as the third parameter.
+Whatever is supplied will be dumped into the output buffer, formatted then saved to the database in a "debugInfo" field.

 ```php
 # Note the third parameter is an optional variable (i.e. an object or array) that will be saved to the database.